 Androgens are steroids that get converted to fully functional sex hormones in the gonads and other target organs.

 There are a number of diseases that affect the adrenal glands.
-An overproduction of cortisol causes Cushing’s syndrome while a deficiency causes Addison’s disease.
+An overproduction of cortisol causes Cushing’s syndrome and a deficiency of cortisol causes Addison’s disease.
 Cortisol and adrenaline are implicated in the stress response (“fight-or-flight response“).
-Too much or not enough cortisol can, respectively, promote stress and anxiety or cause chronic fatigue.
+Too much cortisol promotes stress and anxiety and not enough cortisol causes chronic fatigue.

-But why do the adrenals stop working like they normally do?
-Two common reasons are stress and over-consumption of drugs that affect the adrenal glands, like caffeine and amphetamines.
+But why do the adrenals stop working properly?
+Two common reasons are either stress or a over-consumption of drugs that affect the adrenal glands, like caffeine and amphetamines.

 About caffeine and stimulants…